IF YOU OWE $100,000 TO

 That’s how Student Loan Planner was born.

-We’ve consulted on over $200 million since that day, more than any other group in the country.
+We’ve consulted on hundreds of millions since that day, more than any other group in the country.

 How does the one-on-one call work?